 Bittangabee Bay was the site of a whaling station run by the Imlay Brothers.
 Also along this section are the ruins of Imlay House, built by the Imlay Brother who all had died or left the area before the building was completed.

-The mother of Australian Saint Mary McKillop in a shipwreck off this section of coast.
-One of many that
+The mother of Australian Saint Mary McKillop was shipwrecked off this section of coast.

 There are not a lot of amenities along the route, so be sure to carry enough water for your day’s needs.

 Tip: Before you walk, pop into the Killer Whale Museum in Eden to learn more about the history of this interesting stretch of coastline.

 Suggested time to complete: 2 days recommended although the very fit could do it faster.